Seitanas/kvm-vdi/README.md

     cd kvm-vdi

 Rename functions/config.php_dist to functions/config.php Edit config.php to fit your needs.
-Change permissions on tmp/ folder and functions/clients.xml file to give webserver writeable rights.
 Go to http://yourservename/kvm-vdi
 If installation is successful, you will be redirected to login page.
 Default credentials are: admin/password